Veams/generator-veams/README.md

 ## Task Runners

-PG supports `Grunt` and/or `Gulp` as task runner.
+Veams supports `Grunt` and/or `Gulp` as task runner.
 Our primary task runner is `Grunt`, so when you have some ideas to improve our `Gulp` workflow just open an issue.

 ### Grunt